DanielRapp/mia-helper/README.md

 # What is this?

-This is a helper program designed for the TSEA83 to make programming the MIA-system easier.
+This is a helper program designed for TSEA83 to make programming the MIA-system easier.
 It allows you to convert something like: `TB:tb_pm, FB:fb_ir` into something understandable by the MIA-system: `0088000`

 ## Syntax